What is a cash advance on a credit card?

 How do credit card cash advances work?

-Credit card cash advances typically come with higher interest rates than typical credit card purchases.
-They generally also involve fees.
-So, before getting a credit card cash advance, make sure you understand how much you’ll owe after interest and fees.
+Generally, credit card cash advances come with higher interest rates than regular credit card purchases.
+They typically also carry fees.
+So before getting a credit card cash advance, make sure you understand how much you’ll owe after interest and fees.

 Depending on the credit card issuer, you may be able to get a cash advance by visiting your bank, withdrawing money at an ATM or writing a convenience check.
 Here’s a closer look at how these options work:

-• Bank or credit union: Have a representative at a bank or credit union transact a cash advance using your credit card.
+• Bank or credit union: Have a bank or credit union representative transact a cash advance using your credit card.

 • ATM: Insert your card at an ATM, enter your PIN and follow the instructions on the screen.